-Molina Healthcare of Ohio ("Molina") seeks to uphold the highest ethical standards for the provision of health care benefits and services to its members and supports the efforts of federal and state authorities in their enforcement of prohibitions of fraudulent practices by providers or other entities dealing with the provision of health care services.
+Molina Healthcare of Ohio (Molina) upholds the highest ethical standards in providing health care benefits and services to our members.
+Molina supports federal and state agencies in preventing and reporting fraudulent practices by providers and other entities providing health care services.

-“Abuse” means practices that are inconsistent with sound fiscal, business or medical practices that result in an unnecessary cost to the Medicaid/Medicare programs or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for health care.
-It also includes member practices that result in unnecessary cost to the Medicaid/Medicare programs.
+“Abuse” means practices that are inconsistent with sound fiscal, business or medical practices that result in an unnecessary cost to the Medicaid program or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for health care.
+It also includes member practices that result in unnecessary cost to the Medicaid program.
 (42 CFR 455.2 and as further defined in Welf. & Inst.
 Code Section 14043.1 (a).)

 "Conviction or Convicted" means that a judgment of conviction has been entered by a Federal, State or local court, regardless of whether an appeal from that judgment is pending (42 CFR 455.2).
 This definition also includes the definition of the term “convicted” in Welfare and Institutions Code Section 14043.1 (f).